-As Fred M. said "Remove the rubber boot connecting the heater box to the AC evaporator box.
+As Fred said "Remove the rubber boot connecting the heater box to the AC evaporator box.
 Remove the large hose clamp to release the evaporator side of the boot.
 A rim cast into end of the plastic box extension holds the heater box side of the boot.
 You can't slide the boot off; you have to lift it up to clear the rim before it slides off (see Photo 8)."
 Kinderutz also said "no need to try and move the yellow flap, the box will clear it."
 He must have got lucky, we'll come back to that one.
 (Note: The UrS4s do not have the yellow flap so that is a non-issue).

-- 11. Move to the interior of the UrS: At this point kinderutz said, "I think you're done under the hood (this should take you about 10 min), move inside."
-He must have a magic watch or something because it took more like 30 minutes to get this far for us (Sean, Goran and Dave) - 12.
-Remove the Glove Box: Open the glove box.
+- 11. At this point kinderutz said, "I think you're done under the hood (this should take you about 10 min), move inside."
+He must have a magic watch or something because it took more like 30 minutes to get this far for us (Sean, Dave and Goran) - 12.
+Open the glove box.
 Locate 2 nuts above and 2 bolts on the bottom and take them off (10 mm).
 Follow the glove box cable towards the right side and disconnect it.
 Kinder says "BAM!
 Glove box is out."
 (Don't let it fall on your head).
 Place the glove box somewhere safe, keep the nuts and bolts with it. - 13.
-Remove the big elbow on right side: Pull on the big elbow that sits near the center console (on its right side) and take it off.
+Pull on the big elbow that sits near the center console (on its right side) and take it off.
 Now you've exposed an 8mm bolt that holds the lower duct (footwell duct).
 Take off bolt and remove the duct.

-- 14. Remove duct with white sock (maybe): Kinderutz said "remove the upper duct as well (the one with a white sock on it....cut the zip ties and pull)."
+- 14. Kinderutz said "remove the upper duct as well (the one with a white sock on it....cut the zip ties and pull)."
 Sean did that but later said "Why did I do that?
-It wasn't connected to the heater box anymore".
-I would leave that duct in place. - 15.
+It wasn't connected to the heater box anymore" - 15.
 Now comes the most critical time saving point of kinderutz's instructions: "Remember where that big elbow came from?
 Stick your hand in there behind the radio and locate a blue connector - disconnect it.
 Now stick it further and you'll feel a red one (it really feels like a red one, LOL).
 Disconnect it."
 If you can do this, you avoid removing the console like some instructions and even the less severe step of just removing the radio and reaching into disconnect the red and blue connectors.